At the conclusion of my lectures, I am often asked, “Can I heat my tea water in a microwave?”

-My question to the inquirer is “How does the use of a microwave add to your sense of ritual?”
+However, my question to the inquirer is, “Will the use of a microwave add to your sense of ritual?”

-Lu Yu was the first tea master to deal with these questions.
-He didn’t have microwaves or coffee pots to deal with, but he did face a society that needed a bit of guidance in making tea properly.
+Lu Yu was the first tea master to deal with questions about tea-making.
+He didn’t have microwaves or electric pots to deal with, but he did face a society that needed a bit of guidance in making tea properly.

-In his celebrated work, The Cha Ching (Holy Scripture of Tea), he gave instruction on tea preparation that transformed tea making from a utilitarian chore into a honored ritual.
+In his celebrated work, The Cha Ching (Holy Scripture of Tea), China’s beloved tea sage gave tea preparation instructions that transformed tea-making from a utilitarian chore into a hallowed ritual.

 1. Tea kettles and teapots are not the same.
 This may sound too basic, but I mention it because new tea students often don’t realize they need both utensils.
 And, a microwave does not replace a tea kettle!
-You can only control the temperature of water with a stove top kettle or electric kettle.
+You can only control water temperature with a stovetop or electric kettle.

-3. Develop a collection of teapots in various sizes.
-Don’t restrict your search to just English or traditional western teapots.
-Asian iron and clay pots hold heat well and are the pots of choice for making green, oolong and white teas.
-Display them throughout your home and see how many conversations they spark.
+3. Expand your teapot collection to include a variety of sizes and materials.
+Don’t restrict your search to just English or traditional Western teapots.
+Asian iron and clay pots hold heat well and are the pots of choice for making green, oolong, and white teas.
+When not in use, display them throughout your home and see how many conversations they spark.

 5. Be sure your tea is fresh.
 Ask your merchant how long the tea has been shelved.
 If it’s been on the shelf for more than nine months, leave it for someone else.
 Buy in small quantities and buy often.

 6. Store your tea at home in an air-tight container.
 Tea is like a sponge.
-Keep it away from odors, heat, moisture, and light.
+It should be kept away from odors, heat, moisture, and light.
 Don’t store tea in the freezer and store only green teas in the refrigerator.

 Tea making should become a ritual for any serious tea student.
-Like any discipline, it demands consistent practice and attention to details.
-When you have mastered these basic steps, tea making will flow easily from your spirit and infuse you and your guests with serenity.
+Like any discipline, it demands consistent practice and attention to detail.
+When you have mastered these necessary steps, tea-making will flow easily from your spirit and infuse you and your guests with serenity.